sam-meier/homework5/README.md

 ## Description

+This simple page does the following:
--Displays date
+    -Displays today's date
--Shows input fields of varying color based on time of day in relation to current time -Input is locally saved
+    -Shows input fields of varying color
+        *Each is colored based on its relation to the current time -Input is locally saved

 [Deployed GitHub page](link).